 Good question!
-These days are also known as Husband’s and Wife’s Days as they traditionally celebrated the heads of households, man and woman.
+These days are also known as Husband’s and Wife’s Days.
+They traditionally celebrated the heads of households, man and woman.
 While Woman’s Day is a little more understandable as we give flowers or presents to the important ladies in our lives, Man’s Day is a little odder.
-We still offer little gifts as well, but there is a custom calling for the man of the house, on the morning of Man’s Day, to put on only one leg of his pants and run outside and call his neighbors.
+We still offer little gifts, but there is a custom calling for the man of the house, on the morning of Man’s Day, to put on only one leg of his pants and run outside and call his neighbours.
 (If you join us for a folklore walk on Bóndadagur, we make no promises that you’ll see this, but it will be an enjoyable walk nonetheless!)

 And a Þorrablót Feast?

 The highlight of Þorri is Þorrablót, which is a feast of traditional Icelandic foods.
-Some of these delicious morsels you can get all year round, but during this time of year, you can find them in a lot more places.
-Now, we say delicious, but you may need to have an adventurous palate to try some of our delicacies.
+Some of these delicious morsels you can get all year round, but you can find them in a lot more places during this time of year.
+We say delicious, but you may need to have an adventurous palate to try some of our delicacies.

 Your Friend in Reykjavik is ready to celebrate Þorri with you!

 Whether you make it for Þorri or not, Your Friend in Reykjavik is ready to take you on a culinary journey of Iceland with our Reykjavik food tour.
-From fermented shark to our more “normal” and yet distinctively Icelandic hot dogs, we will make sure you know what Iceland tastes like while sharing the best that Reykjavik has to offer!
+We will make sure you know what Icelandic food tastes like while sharing Reykjavik’s best, from fermented shark to our more “normal” and yet distinctively Icelandic hot dogs!

 Please signup HERE for our newsletter for more fun facts and information about Iceland!